NataleConsalvi/subterrain-challenge-AS-project/README.md

 ## Running Instructions
 This project has been implemented for UBUNTU 20.04.6 and ROS Noetic.
+After installing the dependencies, you can proceed with building the project and launching the state machine:

+`catkin build`

+After running `catkin build` and before starting the ROS package, it's important to add the folder and the two files containing the Unity simulation provided by the professor into the `devel/lib/simulation` directory.
+Additionally, you need to enable the execution of these files.
+Here's how:

+1. Copy the folder and the two files containing the Unity simulation into the `devel/lib/simulation` directory.
+If this directory does not exist, create it.

+2. After copying the files, ensure they are executable.

+Then:

+`source devel/setup.bash`

+`roslaunch state_machine_pkg state_machine.launch`

 ## Contacts
 For any questions or issues, feel free to contact Team 11 members.